-Bat City USA is the story of how a giant colony of bats “invaded” an Austin bridge and were met with fear and hostility by residents.
+Bat City USA tells how a giant colony of bats “invaded” an Austin bridge and were met with fear and hostility by residents.
 When the city threatened to exterminate the bats, a zealous conservationist named Merlin Tuttle stepped in and fought to save them.

-Thousands of Mexican Free-tailed bats began moving into a downtown Austin bridge in the 1980s, after a bridge renovation left gaps between beams that created ideal roosting space.
-The “bat invasion” caused a media hoopla and the sensational headlines attracted the attention of Tuttle, a bat researcher in Milwaukee.
+Thousands of Mexican Free-tailed bats begin moving into a downtown Austin bridge in the 1980s, after a bridge renovation leaves gaps between beams that create ideal roosting space.
+The “bat invasion” causes a media hoopla and the sensational headlines attract the attention of Tuttle, a bat researcher in Milwaukee, Wisconsin.

 Tuttle moves to Austin, where he faces opposition from residents who want to exterminate the colony because of rabies concerns.
 Tuttle becomes an expert at photographing bats without depicting them as bared-teeth aggressors.
 He uses his photos to change the batsâ image from that of disease carriers to desirable creatures.